 - Swipe down with two fingers to access the full control center.

 - Then tap and hold the gear icon for 3 seconds.

 - Once your phone vibrates and you start seeing a little wrench icon beside the setting, you are all set.

-- Now go to phone settings, scroll down to bottom.
+- Now go to phone settings, and scroll down to the bottom.

 - You will find the System UI Tuner option below the Developer options.